Medium Difficult Bible Quiz about Bible Characters.

 David saw Bathsheba bathing on a rooftop next door and became lustful for her.

-He had her husband killed in battle and then took her for his seventh wife.
+He arranged for her husband to be killed in battle and then took Bathsheba as his seventh wife.

 -